 Established in the UK since 1913, we built London’s first mosque in 1926 (The London Mosque in Putney).
 We now have one hundred branches across Britain, including in Luton.

 We're a community that stands for education, integration and interfaith peace.
-We host a number numerous seminars and events that bring people together.
+We host a numerous seminars and events that bring people together.

 We are also committed to helping others, engaging local communities and working for the common good.
 On this we have a long history of raising hundreds of thousands of pounds for British Charities and our youth group is active in the local community, serving mankind.